simonsobs/sodetlib/docs/operations/setup.rst

 ``````````````````````

 Estimate Phase Delay is run for each band to measure the analog and digital
 phase delay for each band.
-See the pysmurf docstrings for more detail See the
+See the pysmurf docstrings for more detail.
-pysmurf docstrings for more detail

 Initial Tune
 ``````````````